(Exceptions to the rules are at the discretion of BHi management)

 In the event that 2 or more teams are tied in the standings at the completion of the regular season schedule, the higher position in the standings will be determined as per the BHI web site at www.ballhockeyinternational.com, with the following criteria sequence:

-* The team with the most wins
+Team with most wins

 Head to Head record